 The Gerontological Society of America (GSA) (2012) outlines several evidence-informed tips to improve communication with all older people some of which are relevant here:

 - Improving Interactions with Older People

-- Recognize the tendency to stereotype older people, then conduct your own assessment.
+- Recognise the tendency to stereotype older people, then conduct your own assessment.

-- Avoid speech that might be seen as patronizing to an older person (sometimes referred to as “elderspeak”).
+- Avoid speech that might be seen as patronising to an older person (sometimes referred to as “elderspeak”).

 - Improving Face-to-Face Communication with Older People